 Thunder at Horeb

 In Exodus 19, Israel was receiving some revelation.
 Not all of it was new, but some was.
 God states, “Ye have seen what I did unto the Egyptians, and how I bare you on eagles’ wings, and brought you unto myself.
 Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine: And ye shall be unto me a kingdom of priests, and an holy nation.
 These are the words which thou shalt speak unto the children of Israel” (Exodus 19:4-6).
 Israel was to be a kingdom of priests.
-This is what they rebelled against.
+This is what the Israelites rebelled against.
 Today, the Church of God is a kingdom of priests—spiritually.

 “And it came to pass on the third day in the morning, that there were thunders and lightnings, and a thick cloud upon the mount, and the voice of the trumpet exceeding loud; so that all the people that was in the camp trembled” (verse 16).
 God wants us to tremble before His Word.
 Spiritual thunder and lightning should have such an impact on us.
 “And Moses brought forth the people out of the camp to meet with God; and they stood at the nether part of the mount.
 And mount Sinai was altogether on a smoke, because the Lord descended upon it in fire: and the smoke thereof ascended as the smoke of a furnace, and the whole mount quaked greatly” (verses 17-18).